Abigail/Abigail.github.io/Src/Trapped/gnu.md

 #### Folded

-On the Folded Wedge, the travelling pattern of the **Gnu** is less irregular than the pattern on the Spiral, but it doesn't seem to complete stabalize into something regular.
-The **Gnu** does not get trapped for its first 1,056,869,405 steps.
+On the Folded Wedge, the travelling pattern of the %%PIECE%% is less irregular than the pattern on the Spiral, but it doesn't seem to complete stabalize into something regular.
+The %%PIECE%% does not get trapped for its first 1,056,869,405 steps.

 #### Flat

-On the Flat Wedge, the **Gnu** will fill the entire board.
+On the Flat Wedge, the %%PIECE%% will fill the entire board.
 It quickly travels in a regular pattern, filling the board with a bias to the right hand side.